"Hvad hedder det?

 Tres is 60 in Danish.
 Halvtres (half of tres) is 50.

 Hun-Lo is not a Chinese disk with chicken and peas.
-It means "She laughed"in Danish.
-I wrote a letter to the Queen to have this changed and I am waiting to hear from her any moment now.
+It means "She laughed" in Danish.
+I wrote a letter to the Queen to have this changed, and I am waiting to hear from her any moment

 V